Strategy #1 – Ensure Safety in Your Workplace

 Strategy #2 – Ensure You Have a “Safe System of Work” in Place

-The Health and Safety Authority states that large percentage of accidents occur due to lack of or failure in systems of work and at least a quarter of fatal accidents.
+The Health and Safety Authority states that a large percentage of accidents occur due to lack of or failure in systems of work and at least a quarter of fatal accidents.
 This is why it is vital for the PCBU to ensure they have a ‘safe system of work’.
 Negligence in enforcing a ‘safe system of work’ can result in substantial fines and compensation.

 This doesn’t even touch on the immeasurable cost of grief and trauma to workers and their families.